GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

   Usually the PDB procedure will fail and return its own error message.

-When you suspect errors in a script, it is now important to run GIMP from a console to see warnings.
+When you suspect errors in a script, it is now important to run LIGMA from a console to see warnings.

 ## ScriptFu logging